intraxia/wp-gistpen/README.md

 ### How do I create an archive page for my Gistpens? ###

 Go to the "Pages" screen and create a new, blank page with the name "Gistpens" and click publish.
 That URL will now display all of your Gistpens.
 You can link to this page in the menu to direct users to your Gistpens archive page.
-Just make sure the slug of the page is "gistpens".
+You can change the name of the page; just make sure the slug of the page is "gistpens".

 ### How do I create a Gistpen and insert it into the post? ###